Home

 Lets be real here.
 As much as I'm a big fan of mortgage brokers, they aren't doing this for free.
 Right?

-Don't fret now, the mortgage lenders will still turn a profit on your business.
+Don't fret now, the lenders will still turn a profit on your business.
 This makes using a mortgage broker a win, win, win situation.

 You win with better rates and terms.